The Casimir-Polder effect for an approximate Pauli-Fierz model: the atom plus wall case: Introduction

-The structure of the paper is the following: \begin{itemize} \item in Section \ref{sec:free} we introduce the Pauli-Fierz model, a quantum electrodynamics model describing the joint system of the hydrogen atom interacting with the radiation and we recall a result from \cite{semjon}, adapted to our approximated case, for the estimate of the ground state energy of this free system; \item in Section \ref{sec:interaction_model} we introduce a modified version of the Pauli-Fierz model to describe the interaction between the hydrogen atom and radiation with the wall, whose construction is justified in Appendix \ref{app:quantization}, and we state our main result in Theorem \ref{thm:main}.
+The structure of the paper is the following: \begin{itemize} \item in Section \ref{sec:free} we introduce the Pauli-Fierz model, a quantum electrodynamics model describing the joint system of the hydrogen atom interacting with the radiation and we recall a result from \cite{semjon}, adapted to our approximated model, for the estimate of the ground state energy of this free system; \item in Section \ref{sec:interaction_model} we introduce a modified version of the Pauli-Fierz model to describe the interaction between the hydrogen atom and radiation with the wall, whose construction is justified in Appendix 3, and we state our main result in Theorem \ref{thm:main}.
 The proof is given in the following parts: in Subsections \ref{subsec:upper} and \ref{subsec:lower} we prove upper and lower bounds, respectively, for the ground state energy of the interaction system.
-Then, in Subsection \ref{subsec:norms_evaluation}, we calculate the difference between the ground state energies of the interaction and free systems with the technical line integral calculations postponed in Appendix \ref{app:oscill}. \item In Section \ref{sec:discussion_result} we discuss the relation between the term in \eqref{intro:result} and the error terms to identify the leading term in the different regimes of distance. \item In Appendix \ref{app:technical_Phi} we collected some useful estimates on the one-photon vector $\Phi_{\#}^y$ useful through all the paper. \end{itemize}
+Then, in Subsection \ref{subsec:norms_evaluation}, we calculate the difference between the ground state energies of the interaction and free systems with the technical line integral calculations postponed in Appendix 2. \item In Section \ref{sec:discussion_result} we discuss the relation between the term in \eqref{intro:result} and the error terms to identify the leading term in the different regimes of distance. \item In Appendix 1 we collected some useful estimates on the one-photon vector $\Phi_{\#}^y$ useful through all the paper. \end{itemize}

 We make a comment here about the notation that is going to be used in the paper: $C >0$ is going to denote a positive constant which is independent of the parameters of interest $\alpha$ and $L$ and which can vary from line to line.
 The notation $O(\cdot)$ has to be intended in the usual sense, but we remark that we did not take track of the dependence on the ultra-violet cut-off $\Lambda$, meaning that we assume $\Lambda$ to be fixed, independent of $\alpha$ and $L$ and we are not interested in studying the ultra-violet problem.
+For the quadratic forms of operators we use sometimes the notation $\langle H\rangle_{\Psi} := \langle \Psi\,|\, H\,|\, \Psi \rangle$.
+Furthermore, for a vector $v \in \mathscr{H}$ in a Hilbert space $\mathscr{H}$, and two operators $A, B$ acting on $\mathscr{H}$, where $B$ admits an inverse, we use the following fractional notation to be interpreted as the order of operations below: